Trindade and Martim Vaz: 16th to 18th century

 The Trindade and Martim Vaz Islands were discovered in 1502 by Portuguese navigators led by Estêvão da Gama, and along with Brazil, became part of the Portuguese Empire.

 Many visitors have been to Martim Vaz, the most famous of whom was the English astronomer Edmund Halley, who took possession of the island on behalf of the British Monarchy in 1700.
 Wild goats and hogs, descendants of ones set free by Halley, were still found on Martim Vaz in 1939.

 HMS Rattlesnake, a 198-ton, 12-gun cutter-rigged sloop, was wrecked on Trindade on 21 October 1781, shortly after Commander Philippe d'Auvergne had taken over command.
 Rattlesnake had been ordered to survey the island to ascertain whether it would make a useful base for outward-bound Indiamen.
 She anchored, but that evening the wind increased and by seven o’clock she was dragging.
 Two hours later the first cable parted and Commander d’Auvergne club-hauled his way out, setting main and fore sails, and using the remaining anchor cable as a spring.
 This successfully put Rattlesnake’s head to seaward.
 The remaining cable was then cut, and the sloop wore round and stood out to sea.
 However the ground now shallowed quite rapidly and suddenly Rattlesnake struck a submerged rock.
 She started filling with water, so, in order to preserve the lives of the crew, d'Auvergne ran her ashore.
 Commodore Johnstone on board HMS Jupiter had previously wished to colonise the island and claim it for Britain, so d'Auvergne agreed to stay on the tiny island with 30 sailors, 20 captured French sailors, one French woman, some animals and supplies.
 They were resupplied by another ship in January 1782, then they appear to have been forgotten, as they lived on the tiny island for a year until HMS Bristol and a convoy of Indiamen, which fortuitously called there, rescued them in late December 1782.

+Johnstone had made a naval base in Trindade, so Portugal reacted.
+They sent the 64-gun Nossa Senhora dos Prazeres, commanded by Captain of sea and war José de Melo, with 150 soldiers and artillery, but the British had already abandoned the Island.

 Captain La Pérouse stopped there at the outset of his 1785 voyage to the Pacific.